 PHYS 2130 and 2140 or 2070, 2080 and 2100; 3180 and 3310.

 Required for the physics minor:

 PHYS 3320 and one physics course numbered above 3400.

 Required for the astrophysics minor: ASTR 4810 and 4820.

 Students must maintain a minimum GPA of 2.0 for all course work in the minor.
 Candidates for the minor must have their course work verified and approved by a departmental Adviser or Chair prior to making formal application for graduation.
 Minor in Renewable Energy (This is an interdisciplinary minor) The Minor in Renewable Energy (MRE) has been established as an interdisciplinary minor program.
 It is designed for students in the STEM areas majoring in the following departments: Physics and Astronomy, Chemistry, Environmental Sciences, Biology, Mathematics, MIME, Chemical and Environmental Engineering, Electrical Engineering and Computer Science, Civil Engineering and Bioengineering.
 Students with other majors can enroll in the MRE provided they complete the prerequisite courses.
 The goal of the minor is to expose students to quantitative analyses of the use of energy in human societies, its consequences and environmental impacts.
 A primary focus will be on the advantages and complexities of introducing renewable energy resources.
 Students will be required to take at least one course in the social, political, and economic ramifications of the use of energy in general and renewable energy in particular.
-An internship is required to enhance the practical training of students.
-The program is designed to allow students to obtain the 21 hour minor with as few additional requirements as possible beyond their normal STEM major.
-That is, some of the courses will also serve to satisfy the distribution requirements for graduation.
-Course requirements are as follow: Students must complete at least 21 hours of coursework selected as follows: Four required courses - PHYS 3400 Physical Principles of Energy Sources for Humans 3 credit hours - EEES 2200/GEPL 2200 Climate Change 3 credit hours - CHEM 3810 Chemistry of Sustainable Energy Resources 3 credit hours - PHYS 4940 Internship in Renewable Energy 3 credit hours 18/ Select one from - PSC 4340 Environmental Policy 3 credit hours 2012-2013 Catalog - ECON 3240 Environmental Economics 3 credit hours Select two of the following - PHYS 4400 Varieties of Solar Energy 3 credit hours - MIME 4410 Renewable Energy 3 credit hours - CHEE/BIOE 4980 Biofuels 3 credit hours - CHEE 4980 Fuel Cells and the Hydrogen Economy 3 credit hours Prerequisites: PHYS 2080 General Physics II or higher, CHEM 1240 General Chemistry II, both courses under CHEE 4980 require MATH 1850 Single Variable Calculus I. Honors in Physics and Astronomy Qualified juniors and seniors may be invited to work for the citation "honors in physics and astronomy."
+An internship is required to enhance the practical training of students Course requirements are as follow: Students must complete at least 21 hours of coursework selected as follows: Four required courses - PHYS 3400 Physical Principles of Energy Sources for Humans 3 credit hours - EEES 2200/GEPL 2200 Climate Change 3 credit hours - CHEM 3810 Chemistry of Sustainable Energy Resources 3 credit hours - PHYS 4940 Internship in Renewable Energy 3 credit hours Select one from - PSC 4340 Environmental Policy 3 credit hours - ECON 3240 Environmental Economics 3 credit hours Select two of the following - PHYS 4400 Varieties of Solar Energy 3 credit hours - MIME 4980 Renewable Energy 3 credit hours - 3 credit hours CHEE/BIOE 4980 Biofuels - CHEE 4980 Fuel Cells and the Hydrogen Economy, 3 credit hours VERSI Prerequisites: PHYS 2080 General Physics II or higher, CHEM 1240 General Chemistry II, both courses under CHEE 4980 require MATH 1850 Single Variable Calculus I. E Honors in Physics and Astronomy Qualified juniors and seniors may be invited to work for the citation "honors in physics and astronomy."
 A. Admission: The Honors Program in the department of physics and astronomy is open to physics majors and may be taken concurrently with College Honors.
 Admission to the program is based upon the student's academic achievement (at least a 3.0 GPA overall; at least a 3.3 GPA in the major), recommendations of previous instructors and an interview with the departmental honors officer.
 A petition for entrance into the program normally should be made before the end of the sophomore year.
 B. Requirements: In order to remain in the program and graduate with departmental honors, the students must maintain at least a 3.0 cumulative GPA and a at least a 3.3 GPA in the major.
 In addition to the normal requirements for a physics undergraduate major, the student must successfully complete six hours of physics with honors in courses numbered above 3320, six hours of math at or above the 3000 level and three hours of PHYS 4910.
 PHYS 4910 is independent research and requires a written thesis and presentation of an oral report upon completion of work.
 The oral report and written thesis will strongly influence the granting of the honors citation.
 ASTR 4810, 4820 may count toward this requirement.